- : Updated the entire table of contents so that you can navigate the library easier.

 This book by Outdoor Life covers Wilderness Survival, Disaster Preparedness, and Urban survival skills.
 Like the title says, these lessons are extreme.

 Extreme survival situations call for extreme action.
 You must fight fire with fire.
-If you’re going to make it through and survive an extreme natural disaster like a Category 4 Hurricane, you’re going to have to do a couple things that are somewhat “extreme”.
+If you’re going to make it through and survive an extreme natural disaster like a Category 4 Hurricane, you’re going to have to do a couple of things that are somewhat “extreme”.

 By Dr. Bob Arnot